AliNzmv/django-cash-management/README.md

 - The Quera college community for sharing their knowledge and res
 #
-© 2023 Quera college Technical project.
+© 2023 Quera college Technical project/All rights reserved